 How long does it take to get a building permit approved in Las Vegas?

 Simple permits (electrical, plumbing) process same-day to a few days.
 Complex projects need 2-4 weeks, or 6-8 weeks for extensive structural changes.
-Expedited processing costs $550 plus $660/hour.
+Expedited permit review is available for faster approvals and currently includes a $550 administrative fee plus $660/hour for review time.

 Do I need a permit for a kitchen remodel in Las Vegas?